ntvpz/sql/_posts/2020-10-26-mysql-disable-foreign-key-constraint-temporarily.md

 SET FOREIGN_KEY_CHECKS=1;
 ```

-Please be noted that it only appy to the current connection, so if you want to disable it for all connections, use the follow query:
+Please be noted that it only appy to the current connection, so if you want to disable it for all connections, use the following query:

 ```
 SET GLOBAL FOREIGN_KEY_CHECKS=0;